bubbwebstudio/installments/README.md

-# Instalment
+# installment

-Instalment is an official library created by developers of the [BUBB.STORE](http://bubbstore.com.br) platform that handles the calculation of instalments.
+installment is an official library created by developers of the [BUBB.STORE](http://bubbstore.com.br) platform that handles the calculation of installments.

 #### **System Requirements**